50 Words or Less

 Adding to the SC300i’s longevity is the ability to use it with or without a phone.
 Being able to drop it down on any range or in your garage and get right to work is invaluable.
 That said, the SC300i makes using the app worthwhile thanks to spin, video, and long term progress measurements.

-While each device in the $500 launch monitor category has its own strengths and weaknesses, I would recommend the SC300i to the majority of golfers for its ease of use and accuracy.
+While each device in this launch monitor category has its own strengths and weaknesses, I would recommend the SC300i to the majority of golfers for its ease of use and accuracy.

 If you’ve been waiting to get your own personal launch monitor, the Swing Caddie SC300i makes a persuasive case that it’s time to get off the sidelines.
 The ease of use and accuracy are tremendous, and the MySwingCaddie app adds another layer of fun and function.